-And all of this sounds cool and very "21st century," but what about access to cash, the legal tender for all debts, public or private?
+All of this sounds cool and very "21st century," but what about access to cash, the legal tender for all debts, public or private?
 Unfortunately, the use of cash is disappearing (some speculate a handful of countries could be cash-free as soon as 2020), and this movement is supported by banks, credit card, and technology companies.
-In fact, in some countries, even the government is pushing towards a cashless society.
+In some countries, even the government is pushing towards a cashless society.

-The first one is privacy.
-I just came back from a vacation in China where almost everyone uses their phone to pay and get paid using Alipay or WeChat; the majority of the population claims it’s “more convenient.”
+I just returned from a vacation in China, where almost everyone uses their phone to pay and get paid using Alipay or WeChat; the majority of the population claims it’s “more convenient.”
 I tried to install Alipay on my phone and link it with my bank account in China, but to do this, it also requested my passport information along with a Chinese mobile number.

 Call me paranoid, but sharing my updated personal information with a company that is almost the right hand of the Chinese government so they can track my spending habits while I was on vacation was not in my comfort zone, just for the “convenience”.

-In the US, all the credit card companies sold customer transaction logs to marketing agencies who use big data to detect trends in consumer behavior.
+In the US, something similar happens: credit card companies sell customer transaction logs to marketing agencies who use big data to detect trends in consumer behavior.
 But the big difference is that all those transactions are anonymized, and a warrant is required if a government agency needs to access your specific data.
 Bitcoin addresses this situation by providing an almost anonymous form or payment, but all the transactions could be traced back to the source, and we are way too early on a massive adoption for it to be a viable option.

 Even Amazon is now planning on accepting cash at their Amazon Go stores, the ones that I discussed in a previous post on the cashless store, citing they want to reach more customers and regulation from some states requiring businesses to accept cash as a form of payment.

 Transacting with cash is something that we need to keep alive, regardless of the “convenience” the cashless experience provides.
-It is the only way to remain anonymous and is accessible to everyone regardless of age, race, socioeconomic situation or legal status.
+It's the only way to remain anonymous and it's accessible to everyone regardless of age, race, socioeconomic situation or legal status.
 Is losing privacy and accessibility worth the price of a cashless society?